datatrail-jhu/rgoogleclassroom/README.md

 - courseWork Materials
 - topics

-Most of these objects has functions that do the following:
+Most of these objects have functions that do the following:

 - `get_<object>_list()`
 - `create_<object>()`